leomerits/Amazon_Vine_Analysis/README.md

 - The % of Vine reviews that are 5 starts and % of non-Vine reviews that were 5 stars
 ![Reviews_And_5_stars](https://user-images.githubusercontent.com/34757498/148705775-ca4e86b4-6b96-4821-9ff0-ee76e25c530c.png)

+# Summary:
+In this module, we were able to understand the concept of a big data, and be able to ascertain at what point does data become "big"?
+Is it the size or what, however, we came to understand that data is considered big data when it exceeds the capacity of operational databases.